dutta-rohan/wlan-laas-quali/Shells/README.md

 ## AP Shell

 ## Controller VM
+The Controller VM Shell contains the logic to run the Factory Reset commands on the AP resources.

+#### Run_Ap_Factory_Reset
+The Run Ap Factory Reset command will take input to build to AP factory reset command.
+The inputs are supplied from the Setup scripts but can also be manually supplied through Quali API.

+* Required inputs
+    * chart_version
+    * ucentralgw_version
+    * ucentralsec_version
+    * ucentralfms_version
+    * ucentralgwui_version

 ## Helm Service V2
 This Helm Service V2 shell contains the logic to deploy and tear down an instance of the Cloud SDK.<br>